 One of my children, when around six years old, said he thought he might want to become a pastor.
 I already knew his heart to be more caring, gentle, humble, and selfless than usual.
 It continues to play out in his life today.
 He, with the true heart of a servant, didn’t go into the ministry.
 Instead, he (and his wife) works in the hospitality industry.
 Actor Bill Murray, whose son is also in the restaurant business, salutes his son on his chosen occupation: “He has taken the joy of the family – to have a drink, to have a meal and have friends together – and made it his life’s work.”
 There are few things that surpass the goodness, fellowship, and pleasure of breaking bread together with friends in a warm, inclusive environment.

-On the north wall of the Martin Luther King Jr Memorial in Washington D.C. is an engraved quote from Amos 5:24, paraphrased.
-It reads, “We are determined here to work and fight until justice runs down like water and righteousness like a mighty stream.”
+The book of Amos is known to be a favorite of Martin Luther King, Jr. He quoted it in his famous I Have a Dream speech given during the March on Washington DC for civil rights on August 28, 1963, On the north wall of the Martin Luther King Jr. Memorial in D.C. is an engraved quote from Amos 5:24 as a reminder to defend and fight for the people who disenfranchised and marginal for color, gender, and age.
+Paraphrased, it reads, “We are determined here to work and fight until justice runs down like water and righteousness like a mighty stream.”